artmg/lubuild/help/configure/network-interface.md

-See also:

-* Lubuild / Help / Diagnose / Network
-    * diagnosing issues with connectivity, resolution, addressing or performance

 ## Configure interface

-If you're trying to make a direct connection to a single device, this should help.
+If want to set up a direct connection to a single device, this should help.

+Otherwise, for:

+* diagnosing issues with connectivity, resolution, addressing or performance - [General Network troubleshooting](https://github.com/artmg/lubuild/blob/master/help/diagnose/network.md)
-Otherwise, if you want to find out more about what is on your local network, check the [#Discovery] section a little further down.
+* If you want to find out more about what is on your local network, see [Network Discovery](https://github.com/artmg/lubuild/wiki/Troubleshooting#Discovery)
+* For issues turning radios on and off, see [Hardware Troubleshooting](https://github.com/artmg/lubuild/wiki/Troubleshooting#Hardware)
+* For configuring Network Services [https://github.com/artmg/lubuild/wiki/Networked-Services]

 ### Using DHCP